 The program-level operational goals are developed by the faculty within the academic program.
-Program-level assessment is but one of two assessments completed at this level.
-This sections speaks to the assessment of operational goals at the program-level.
+Program-level assessment is one of two assessments completed at this level.
+This section speaks to the assessment of operational goals at the program-level.

 The program-level operational goals are usually developed as a result of the five-year program review process as outlined by the AACC and are continually assessed in-between the five-year program review process.

 Directors in collaboration with department chairs determine the measures to be used for operational goals.

 Annually, program-level operational goals are assessed by the faculty of the program with resulting actions identified.

 Program-level operation goals at this level are identified and documented by the faculty of the program.